rarebreed/rarebreed.github.io/_posts/2018-02-28-doing-it-wrong.md

 Perhaps you say "but I am too busy at work".
 This is more valid, and this is where managers need to step up and provide time.
 A company where managers dont give opportunities for their employees to grow is not a very good company.
 But I think most managers are willing to do this, as long as the managers think the time investment is worthwhile.
-For example, I dont think any manager at Red Hat would have any issue whatsoever to take training from Red Hat University.
+For example, I dont think any manager would have any issue whatsoever to take training that they provide internally (for example Red Hat University).

 But what if you asked for time to learn rxjava?
 Or how to program in kotlin?
 Or heck shoot for the stars and ask them to see if you can try out eta or haskell.
 This is where most managers will probably raise an eyebrow.
 I'll get to why managers